Serve these pretty, peachy-pink drinks for brunch or just to celebrate a beautiful day.

 I usually drink my bubbles straight up, but sometimes it’s fun to play around with the basics.
-A glass of cold, cold Prosecco is soooo nice at the end of a long day, especially a very warm, humid one.
+A glass of very cold Prosecco is soooo nice at the end of a long day, especially a warm, humid one.

-I had a few rhubarb stalks, not enough to bake with, so I made a puree with some sugar and lemon – perfect for a variation on the classic peachy Bellini.
+You just need a few rhubarb stalks to make a puree with some sugar and lemon.
+It’s a perfectly blush-colored variation on the classic peachy bellini.

-Unless you’re having a party, you’ll most likely have some leftover rhubarb puree (it makes more than enough for a bottle’s worth of Bellini’s), but it’s delicious on scones, toast or gelato.
+Unless you’re having a party, you’ll most likely have some leftover rhubarb puree — it makes more than enough for a bottle’s worth of drinks, but it’s delicious with warm scones or over gelato.

 - 2 cups rhubarb, chopped (about 2 large stalks)

 - 1/2 cup cane sugar

 - Thinly peeled zest and juice from 1 lemon

 - Chilled prosecco

 - Combine all ingredients in a small saucepan and bring to a simmer.
 Lower the heat to a slow bubble and cook until the rhubarb softens to a mushy texture, about 15 minutes.